forkaduck/duckydd/README.md

 `xhost local:root`

-You will have to reload the daemon after doing this.
+You will have to restart the daemon after doing this.